znovoa/CSC270-work/README.md

 # Émile Zola, The Ladies' Paradise

+Citable Digital Edition
-Status: In Progress
+**Status**: In Progress

 ## Bibliography
 *The Ladies' Paradise*, Émile Zola.
 Translated without abridgment from the 80th French edition.
-London: Vizetelly And Company, 1886.
+London: Vizetelly And Company, 1883.

 Émile Zola was a 19th century French political activist, critic, and novelist.

-The Ladies' Paradise is a novel set in a department store, a mid 19th century development in retail.
+First published in 1883, *The Ladies' Paradise* is a novel set in a department store, a mid 19th century development in retail.
 Zola used a real store as inspiration for the workings of his fictional store.
 This is the 11th novel in Zola's Rougon-Macquart series, a series that looked at how environment and heredity affected a family in the span of the Second French Empire, the environment in this novel being a department store.

 The file in `text/Ladies_Paradise.cex` is intended for machine-processing and is validated in regards to character-set and spelling.